gnietof/Quantum/Certification/qasm3_semantics.md

 ## Importing from QASM3
 The are only two options for importing QASM 3.0 into a Qiskit circuit:

-- qiskit.qasm3.load*s*(qc): This one deserializes from a string.
+- qc = qiskit.qasm3.load*s*(program): This one deserializes from a string.
-- qiskit.qasm3.load(qc,f): This one deserializes the circuit from a file.
+- qc = qiskit.qasm3.load(f): This one deserializes the circuit from a file.
+The number of qubits in the backend can be provided as num_qubits parameter.

 An example for loading from a file.
 In this case we must provide a path and not a file handle.